Topics Map > Features and Functionality

 Power BI is not available for general use in our Office 365 tenant.
 Individuals are encouraged to use the tools managed by the office of the Chief Data Officer for their reporting and analytics needs.
 Power BI is a collection of online services and features that enables you to find and visualize data, share discoveries, and collaborate in intuitive new ways.
 Learn more.

 Project Online is a flexible online solution for project portfolio management (PPM) and everyday work.
 Delivered through Office 365, Project Online enables organizations to get started, prioritize project portfolio investments and deliver the intended business value—from virtually anywhere on nearly any device.
-To be clear, Project Online is NOT a web-based version of Project Professional 2013.
+To be clear, Project Online is NOT a web-based version of Pro Plus.
 Learn more.

 Visio Online is a new way to view and share Visio drawings on the web.
 You first upload a .vsdx file to the cloud on either OneDrive for Business or SharePoint Online.
 Then people can view the file in a web browser, even if they don’t have Visio installed.